hockeybuggy/rust_pong/README.md

 - Show score in graphics
 - Improve ball paddle collisions (what happens if it hits the side of the paddle)
-- Make Paddles less clunky
+- Make paddles less clunky
+- Increase ball speed
+- Create AI to play against.
+- Make the ball bounce in the right place.

 [SCREENSHOT]: /pong-screenshot.gif